-A common seen reflection in the Eastern philosophies is the thought that life’s essence is the impermanence we find in it, something which is certainly true.
+A commonly seen reflection in the Eastern philosophies is the thought that life’s essence is the impermanence we find in it, something which is certainly true.
 Life is all about the process between life and death, creation and destruction, change.

 Everything changes every moment.
-Cells multiply, plants grow, universe expands.
+Cells multiply, plants grow, the universe expands.
 Everything which is alive will be in constant motion, and this is the beauty of life.
 It is always passionate to change and it always brings something new to us!
 We have to acknowledge this as our nature, for it is!